6. Action of a Closed Current

 A number of difficult passages in the Introduction and First Part

-were cleared up in 1980 by two members of the Foreign Language Department
+were cleared up in 1980 by Maria Arun Kumar, also of the Foreign Language

-composing in German but writing in French.
-According to George Toth,
+that Ritz was composing in German but writing in French.
+According

 The Second Part was edited from the independent translations